-Freelance work is becoming increasingly common in today’s marketplace.
-If you’ve done freelance work yourself, you should consider adding it to your resume, particularly if it encompasses the same skill set you’d be using at the position you’re applying for.
+If you’ve done freelance work yourself, you should consider adding it to your resume, particularly if it encompasses the same skill set you’ll be using at the position you’re applying for.

-When to list freelance work on your resume
+When to include freelance work on your resume

-Not everyone freelances full time, of course, but listing freelance work on your resume can help cover any questions the hiring manager might have.
-For example, if you have a gap on your resume where you weren’t directly employed (for any reason), listing freelance projects in that time can show employers that you kept your skills engaged.
+Not everyone freelances full-time, of course, but listing freelance work on your resume can help cover any gaps on your resume where you weren’t directly employed (for any reason).
+Listing freelance projects in that time can show employers that you kept your skills engaged.

-Add freelance work if it shows skills relevant to the new job
+Highlight skills and experiences relevant to the new job

 Even if you’ve been regularly employed, you should consider listing freelance work that demonstrates relevant skills.
 This is especially true if you’re applying into a field that you haven’t worked for a traditional employer in.
 As an example, if your background is in medical coding, but you’d like to get into game design, you should definitely list any gaming projects you’ve completed (even if they weren’t for a client).